Engineering approach for enzyme replacement therapy

 SuPerTurbo-ASA is the subject-matter of two pending patent applications and can be licensed for the development and commercialisation of an enzyme replacement therapy for MLD patients.

-SuPerTurbo-ASA has unique features, and a wide range of analyses has already been made.
-Most importantly SuPerTurbo-ASA is 8- to 12-fold more efficient in removing sulfatide storage from the central nervous system of MLD mice than wildtype ASA.
+SuPerTurbo-ASA has unique features, and a wide range of analyses have already been made.
+Most importantly SuPerTurbo-ASA is 8- to 12-fold more efficient in removing sulfatide storage from the central nervous system of MLD mice (analyzed in brain and spinal cord) than wildtype ASA.
 Altered immunogenicity of SuPerTurbo-ASA has not been detected.
 This was investigated in a humanised mouse model of MLD with specific immunotolerance to human ASA.
 Repeated intravenous injections of recombinant human ASAwt or SuPerTurbo-ASA did not induce any side effect in this mouse model whereas murine ASAwt, used as a control, elicited anaphylactic reactions indicated by scratching, decreased cage activity and increased respiratory rate.
 This indicates that SuPerTurbo-ASA cannot be differentiated from human ASAwt by the murine immune system suggesting absence of novel epitopes

 - DE anhängig